 My favorite thing that we did in all of the time we were in Amsterdam, was just ride through the streets and explore.
 The streets and architecture are so gorgeous… there is no better way to really see the city.

-Narrow canals and trendy streets lined with Dutch houses, cool pubs and delicious restaurants make Jordaan the most gorgeous and most popular districts in Amsterdam.
+Narrow canals and trendy streets lined with Dutch houses, cool pubs and delicious restaurants make the Jordaan District the most gorgeous and most popular districts in Amsterdam.

 Anne Frank House